CRICOS COURSE CODE: 096211F

 - Community Rehabilitation Worker

-Students will have to complete this course in 26 weeks (one semester) if they have successfully completed the Certificate III in Ageing Support (CHC33015).
-The other compulsory entry requirement for this course include, as follows:
+Students will have to complete this course in 26 weeks if they have successfully completed the Certificate III in Ageing Support (CHC33015) which is compulsory entry requirement for this course.

 - Students must be over 18 years of age